Community Book Club Hub

 have recorded themselves reading each of the chapters.

 Several times over the course of the CBC book related crafts will also come home with students- again, this is voluntary and students are welcome to make these crafts, or not, at any time.
 Crafts do not need to be turned in, though we know students do love to bring their crafts to school to show one another.
 To continue building excitement book themed decorations pop up around the school during the course of reading.
 To conclude CBC Mrs. McGuire will read the final chapter at another all school assembly.
-We also screen a slideshow from the book including photos of students reading/listening to the
+We also screen a slideshow from the book including photos of students reading/listening to the book and completing their crafts.

-Thank you to SKEF and the Matunuck PTO for their financial sponsorship of
+Thank you to SKEF and the Matunuck PTO for their financial sponsorship of this beloved tradition.

 Please feel free to reach out with any questions or concerns!
 Happy Reading!